grubtub19/HighMidnight/README.md

 ## Development

-On a 5 student team, I took the role of creative director and level designer.
+On a 5 student team, I took the role of creative director, level designer, and programmer.
 Specifically, the game concept/proposal was of my own creation, so I played a critical role in overseeing the evolution of gameplay as we limited the scope of the project to meet deadlines.
 In our first sprint, I was responsible for implementing the whip's physics simulation; I had to balance realism with the limitations of real-time physics simulation, learnability, and fun.
 In the second sprint, I was responsible for level design, including the creation of the terrain, placement of props, and overall level design.
 In our final sprint, I was responsible for polish/QA.

 ### Software Used
 Blender, Unity, SteamVR